imklesley/portifolio/README.md

 * EmailJS library for contact form
 * SweetAlertJS library for alerts

-## Usage

-1. Clone the repository
-2. Install the necessary dependencies
-3. Run the project

 ## Dependencies - Using CDN

 * [SwiperJS](https://swiperjs.com/) - Used in the review section
 * [EmailJS](https://www.emailjs.com/) - Used to send an email when the contact form is filled
 * [SweetAlertJS](https://sweetalert.js.org/) - Used to show alerts if the email was sent or if there is something wrong with the contact form

+## Usage

+1. Clone the repository
+2. Run the project opening the index.html

 ##